Version Control Overview

 When you use the Version Control function, you will mainly go through the following operations:

-- Create version: The version represents a snapshot of the entire Datasource at a certain point in time.
-The data of a version contains the All Data set under the data source, including versioned and non-versioned data.
-After a version is created, it can be distributed for editing by multiple people.
+• Creat Version: A version represents a snapshot of the entire datasource at a specific point in time.
+The data of a version includes all datasets under the datasource, both versioned and non-versioned data.
+After creating a version, it can be distributed for multiple users to edit.

-- Version reconciliation: You can Commit Changes to the default version at any time.
-Before submission, version coordination is required to prevent conflicts caused by other users' changes to the same data.
+• Handle Conflict: You can commit changes to the default version at any time.
+Before committing, to prevent conflicts from other users making changes to the same data, version coordination must be performed.

 Version Control Basic Vocabulary